 A Gus Harrison inmate attacked two officers Sunday near the officers' desk in Housing Unit 1, a Level II unit.

 The prisoner approached the COs while they were near the officers' desk and punched them.
-One of them suffered a broken nose, lacerations from his glasses, a broken arm, and a concussion.
-The other officer had a back injury.
-Officers immediately responded.
+One of them suffered a broken nose, lacerations from his glasses, a segregation.